-The hall devoted to artefacts of Hittite (ancient residents in north-central Anatolia) is the spotlight of the museum with interesting items such as Hattusa's haul of cuneiform tablets and striking figures of bulls and stags.
+The hall devoted to artifacts of Hittite (ancient residents in north-central Anatolia) is the spotlight of the museum with interesting items such as Hattusa's haul of cuneiform tablets and striking figures of bulls and stags.

 In the last hall of the exhibition are artifacts of the Urartian, who have been believed to be the first Anatolian metalworkers, with evident items like knives, horse-bit, votive plates and shields shown in the museum.
-Neo-Hittite artefacts and terracotta figures of gods in human form are also presented in this hall.
+Neo-Hittite artifacts and terracotta figures of gods in human form are also presented in this hall.

-The monumental mausoleum Anıtkabir, which literally means "memorial tomb" in Turkish language, was built as the mausoleum of Mustafa Kemal Atatürk, the leader of the Turkish War of Independence, the founder and also first President of the Republic of Turkey.
-When moving into Atatürk’s mausoleum, at the left and right are the gilded inscriptions, which was originally Atatürk's speech when celebrating Turkish republic’s 10th anniversary in 1932.
-The mausoleum is also the final resting place of the second President of Turkey, İsmet İnönü, after he died in 1973.
+The monumental mausoleum Anıtkabir, which literally means "memorial tomb" in the Turkish language, was built as the mausoleum of Mustafa Kemal Atatürk, the leader of the Turkish War of Independence, the founder and also first President of the Republic of Turkey.
+When moving into Atatürk’s mausoleum, at the left and right are the gilded inscriptions, which was originally Atatürk's speech when celebrating the Turkish republic’s 10th anniversary in 1932.
+The mausoleum is also the final resting place of the second President of Turkey, İsmet İnönü after he died in 1973.

 Picture 6 - The mausoleum of Mustafa Kemal Atatürk, Anıtkabir

 High above Ankara city with its material of marble and air of veneration, Anıtkabir has more to offer visitors beside the mausoleum.
-The way to the main entrance of the complex is the 262-meter-long Lion Road with 24 lion statues representing power in Hittite’s culture, which symbolize the strength of Turkish nation.
+The way to the main entrance of the complex is the 262-meter-long Lion Road with 24 lion statues representing power in Hittite’s culture, which symbolize the strength of the Turkish nation.
 Downstairs is the exhibition about the War of Independence and the formation of the republic in Turkey, provided with battlefield murals with sound effects for detailed explanations of post-1923 reforms in Turkey.

 Advantages of our Turkish eVisa service